Deep learning reconstruction of the large scale structure of the Universe from luminosity distance observations

 \section{Inversion problem}

+Previous attempts to solve the IP were based on assuming spherical symmetry \cite{Romano:2013bxa,Chiang:2017yrq,Romano:2016utn} and solving a complicated set of differential equations.
+The differential equations to be solved in these methods require as input a smooth function for the luminosity distance $D_L(z)$, implying the need of pre-processing the data by performing some fit.
+In order to overcame the above limitations on the space geometry and the input data, we consider a completely general definition of the IP, consisting in reconstructing the density contrast and velocity fields from its effects on the luminosity distance using a CNN.

-The inversion problem we want to solve consists in reconstructing the density contrast and velocity fields from its effects on the luminosity distance using a CNN.
-In order to train the CNN, $10^3$ random density and velocity profiles were generated using the nbodykit package \cite{Hand:2017pqn}.
+The CNN is trained with $10^3$ random density and velocity profiles generated using the nbodykit package \cite{Hand:2017pqn}.
 The CNN training set is then obtained by computing the effects of these inhomogeneities on the luminosity distance.
 Finally the IP is solved by training the CNN to reconstruct the density and velocity fields from the luminosity distance synthetic data obtained in the previous step.